 If we could actually get paid for staring at a blank screen, I’d be a millionaire already.

-A Story You Can Make Your Own
+Foundations Of Stories You Can Make Into Your Own

 A well-written plot will provide enough information to spark your creativity, without giving so much detail that you will feel stuck in someone else’s story construct.

 A strong plot will: